Sure, it’s bad. But even working within this structure, some tweaks could have salvaged something.

 You have to figure George had the plot points of episode three all worked out when he began this picture.
 That being the case, why in Attack is Windu doing no more than wandering in and out of scenes looking a little sleepy?

 Windu should have a much stronger role as Annakin antagonist.
-We should spend a little more time with him and learn that he is the member of the council most unsettled by Annakin’s power, most suspicious of his intentions and nurturing the most obvious dislike for him and his high medichlorian bullshit.
+We should spend a little more time with him and learn that he is the member of the council most unsettled by Annakin’s power and most suspicious of his intentions.

 One particular incident could bring this relationship into sharper resolution: some moment of needless brutality by Annakin – he could perhaps kill Padme’s assassin with a force choke – should lead to Windu reprimanding him, even calling for him to be thrown out of the order.